Parents defend Atlanta principal after mom claims that Black students were assigned classes by race

 "Sometimes people have very good intentions, but they're not necessarily acquainted with all the research and they're not necessarily acquainted with the legal requirements," Young said.

-Posey said she too believes Briscoe broke the law.
+On Tuesday, Posey said she too believes Briscoe broke the law.
 She said despite the backlash from other parents, it's not fair that Black students have fewer options for classes than White students.

-"Her morality is not in question," Posey said on Tuesday.
-"Because the reality of the situation is that she did do it, she said she did it.
-It was confirmed by the assistant principal and the district officials and it's illegal, you can't do it, full stop."

 "It's disheartening to know that in 2020, after George Floyd, Breonna Taylor, we've done all the marching and I'm here in 2021, you know, having this conversation with someone that looks just like me," Posey said.